danilocid/sivig-php/Includes/plugins/bootstrap-4.4.1/site/docs/4.4/migration.md

 ### Miscellaneous

 - Removed the unused `$thumbnail-transition` variable.
 We weren't transitioning anything, so it was just extra code.
-- The npm package no longer includes any files other than our source and dist files; if you relied on them and were running our scripts via the `node_modules` folder, you should adapt your workflow.
+- The npm package no longer Includes any files other than our source and dist files; if you relied on them and were running our scripts via the `node_modules` folder, you should adapt your workflow.

 ### Forms